AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 `03-Calc-zscore-annotate.R` : Calculates z-score for gene fused gene's expression compared to GTeX brain samples and annotates if differently expressed or not

 `04-project-specific-filtering.Rmd` : Notebook to perform project specific filtering.
 We removed fusions with genes fused more than 5 times in a samples as potential artifact.
 We kepth fusions that were called by both callers and if >2 samples per histology called the fusion.
-We then prioritize the fusions as putative-oncogenic fusions if any fused gene in the fusion is annotated as kinases, oncogenes, tumor suppressors, curated transcription factors, cosmic conses gene list or is a TCGA fusions
+We then prioritize the fusions as putative-oncogenic fusions if any fused gene in the fusion is annotated as kinases, oncogenes, tumor suppressors, curated transcription factors or present in COSMIC Cancer Gene Census list.
+We also annotated fusions if they are present in TCGA fusions list.

 `05-recurrent-fusions-per-histology.R` : To identify recurrent fusion and fused genes we first identified RNA-seq samples that can be used independently for each patient.
 After the selection of samples we identify which fusions and genes are recurrent (found in >3 participants per histology) in our `pbta-fusion-putative-oncogenic.tsv` dataset.